paninebaluy/infocaramel_back/README.md

 It's recommended to test request scenarios using [Postman](https://www.postman.com/).

-#### Back end part of the project includes routing with Express.js + Node.js, and is connected to inforacaml database on MongoDB via Mongoose
+#### Backend part of the project includes routing with Express.js + Node.js, and is connected to inforacaml database on MongoDB via Mongoose
 ##### Here's what you can do:

 + Create new user (sign up): **POST** https://api.infocara.ml/signup *(request body must contain fields: email, password (>= 8 symbols), name (str, 2-30 symbols, no whitespaces))*